Michael2-3B/FruitNinjaCE/README.md

 # FruitNinjaCE
 Fruit Ninja on the TI-84+ CE!

-This code is open source, and the program is available, but please be careful when trying the .8xp!
-The code is under development and your calculator is subject to possible RAM clears.
+This code is open source, and is under heavy development!
+RAM clears are very possible, but I will try to get any kinks worked out as I go.

 ![Current Screenshot](https://raw.githubusercontent.com/Michael2-3B/FruitNinjaCE/master/devScreenshots/update.png)